kazu-yamamoto/unit-test-example/markdown/en/tutorial.md

             it "encodes two paddings" $
                 decode "cGFkZGluZzE=" `shouldBe` "padding1"

-As you see,
+As you can see,
-you can write test cases with easy-to-understand words such as shouldBe in a fun manner.
+you can write test cases with easy-to-understand words such as `shouldBe` in a fun manner.
 The sense of fun is crucial.